The VMA Tuning Guide can be used in the XLIO case for detailed instructions on how to optimally tune your machines for XLIO performance.

 XLIO Tuning Parameters

 The optimized performance can easily be measured by XLIO predefined specification profiles for different scenarios.

-· latency profile spec – optimized for latency.
+· nginx profile spec – optimized for NGINX case usage.

 For blocking sockets only.
 It controls the number of times the ready packets can be polled on the RX path before they go to sleep (wait for interrupt in blocked mode).
 The recommended value for best latency is -1 (unlimited).

 · For best latency, use -1 for infinite polling